 By the phrase "choosing to die," we mean: (1) the intentional termination of life, (2) by an act of omission or commission, (3) by the choice of the one who dies (a) because he or she is experiencing physical distress and emotional suffering that rob life, from his or her perspective, of the possibility of positive meaning, or (b) because he or she is no longer capable of conscious life.
 (In this case, of course, the choice would have been made in advance.)

 Choosing to die by an act of omission involves refusing treatment when to do so will likely result in death sooner rather than later.
 Examples include rejecting a respirator, refusing chemotherapy, or foregoing penicillin.
 This form of choosing to die is not particularly controversial.
 Most individuals and religious traditions agree: At times, it is legitimate to cease medical intervention even though to do so means dying sooner than one otherwise would.
-At times, it is morally permis- Defenders of the choice to die are sible to choose to die sooner rather than later by rejecting medical intervention.
+At times, it is morally permissible to choose to die sooner rather than later by rejecting medical intervention.

 The thesis we are advancing, however, is stronger than this; for we are defending choosing to die under certain circumstances by an act of commission, that is, directly causing death by giving an individual an injection or by providing medication that the person assumes responsibility for taking.
 Such an action is legal in some countries (the Netherlands, Belgium, Germany, Canada, Switzerland and Japan) and in six states in this country (Oregon, Washington, Montana, Colorado, California and Vermont) and in Washington D.C.
 The difference between the practices in the Netherlands and Belgium, on the one hand, and the other countries listed and the states in this country, on the other, is the difference between active euthanasia and physician-assisted death.
 In active euthanasia, the physician administers the lethal injection.
 In physician-assisted death, the physician provides the means of dying which the patient then pursues on his or her own.

-We will defend the moral permissibility of both of these practices, always with the proviso of carefully
+We will defend the moral permissibility of both of these practices, always with the proviso of carefully worked out procedures and guidelines.
+We will advance two arguments-the first has to do with moral permissibility, the second with spiritual defensibility.

-Since dying is an inevitable aspect of

-life, should we not feel an obligation,

-Concern with how we die is a further

-manifestation of concern with who we

-want to be, with how we want to be

-remembered.